All sports · Sport guide

 Mouthguard fit: boil-and-bite vs custom

-The 12-dollar option works.
-The 200-dollar option works better.
+The boil-and-bite option works.
+The custom option works better.
 The actual difference, and when paying for custom matters.

 -